Pamela Lang

 0:00

-Many of those companies were startups where layoffs were part of the rhythm.
+Most of the roles I’ve held since I started working from home were with startups, where layoffs come with the territory.
 I used the gaps between roles to keep studying on the tech side: Salesforce certifications, business analyst training, and for the last three years, deep dives into AI.
-Now I’m focusing on learning skills that take what I did in brick-and-mortar full circle, but do that online in a remote role.
+Now I’m focused on learning skills that align more directly with what I did in brick-and-mortar, but bring it full circle in an online, AI-enabled role.
 You can read about each stretch below.

 Career History